HamidMolareza/SmallProjects/README.md

 Please see [this link](mathematics_matrix_AlphaBetaGama) for more information and source code.

+### Counter Of Matrix Zeros
+We have a large number of files in which there are 69, 3x3 matrices in each file.
+We want to know how many files contain 0 in each cell of these matrices.

+Please see [this link](CounterOfMatrixZeros) for more information and source code.

 ## Support

 Reach out to the maintainer at one of the following places: